 Their employer, and its workers’ comp insurance carrier, may challenge a workers’ comp claim, trying to reduce benefits or rushing them back into service before the injury is completely healed.
 Sometimes a medical specialist or particular therapy is recommended for optimal treatment, but the insurer refuses to authorize it.
 You may sue your employer for denying you necessary and appropriate care, as well as for retaliating against you for filing such a claim.

 Clearly, those injured healthcare workers whose employers never bought workers’ compensation insurance, denying them a chance to collect payments, may sue that employer.
-Likewise, if a third party — another company or person who is not your employer — caused your injuries, you may sue that party while you collect workers’ compensation.
+Likewise, if a third party — another company or person who is not your employer — caused your injuries, you may sue that party through a personal injury claim while you collect workers’ compensation.